 Ultimately, this feedback could help you decide if you want to install Nougat on day one or wait for Samsung/your carrier to roll out a bug fixer to address issues.

 We recently put together a list of reasons to, and not to, install the Samsung Galaxy S7 Android Nougat update.
-We recently gave the Galaxy S6 Nougat update and the Galaxy Note 5 the same treatment.
-If you’re on the fence about Nougat, that’s a great place to start.

 Once carriers start pushing out Android Nougat you’ll want to head to carrier-specific forums on XDA-Developers or the official forums at carriers like AT&T, Verizon and Sprint.
 We’ll see a ton of feedback emerge there.